JuliaBeets/FlyCADD/2_create_trainingdata/README.md

 Usage: `python wrapper_derived_gen.py <list of chromosomes, e.g. '2L','2R','3L','3R','X','4'> <path to ancestral sequence> <path to reference genome> <path to frequency files>`

 ## Finalize variants: equal sets of derived and simulated SNPs
 Simulated variants are downsampled to match the number of derived variants.
-Simulated variants are shuffled and the first x variants are selected for the final set of simulated variants to match the number of derived variants.
+Simulated variants are shuffled and the first x variants are selected for the final set of simulated variants to match the number of derived variants. <br />
 Usage: `python trim.py -s <path to directory with simulated variants> -d <path to directory with derived variants>` <br />
 Finally, a shell-script `proces_sim.sh` was used to sort the trimmed VCF with simulated variants and split the file into VCF files per chromosome.